There are different types of storage on the clusters. This is important to understand where to store which type of data.

 See here for a usage example: https://hpc-community.unige.ch/t/local-share-directory-beetween-jobs-on-compute/2893

-We provide two types of shared folders :
+We offer two types of shared folders:

-You are not allowed to change the permission of your $HOME/$SCRATCH folder on the clusters.
+$HOME/$SCRATCH folder on the clusters.
 Even if you did, our automation scripts will break what you did.

-For easy sharing you need to set umask 0002 (thus new files and directories will be created with 660 and 770 permissions, respectively), otherwise you will be asked for confirmation every time you want to modify a file or, even worse, you will not be able to create new files/folders.
+umask 0002 (thus new files and directories will be created with 660 and 770 permissions, respectively), otherwise you will be asked for confirmation every time you want to modify a file or, even worse, you will not be able to create new files/folders.

 This is a side-effect of the default permissions on Red Hat-based systems without User Private Groups (i.e. when the UID/GID differs, as it is the case on Baobab/Yggdrasil 1) ).